STUFF YOU MAY LIKE

 #1.)
 Don’t make it personal

 Generally, comments made in a negotiation are not intended personally.
-The purpose of the meeting is to find mutually agreeable ground and being open and honest will assist in the process.
+The purpose of the meeting is to find a mutually agreeable ground and being open and honest will assist in the process.
 Taking it personally will ensure emotions become involved and decrease the likelihood of a successful negotiation.

 #2.)
 It is a negotiation!